An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class

 \subsection{Small $x$}

-In the remaining region of small $x$ we return to the original strategy of Lagarias and Odlyzko, which will be our focus for the remainder of \S \ref{sec_ChebotarevProof}.
+In the remaining region of small $x$ (that is, for $x< \exp (10n_L (\log D_L)^2)$) we return to the original strategy of Lagarias and Odlyzko, which will be our focus for the remainder of \S \ref{sec_ChebotarevProof}.
 As in the classical prime number theorem, it is convenient to work originally with a weighted prime-counting function, defined in this case by